Wednesday, July 30, 2025

 Steph and I arrived at Converse Bay just in time to have dinner at 05:30.
 There were 7 boats anchored when we arrived.
 There was no problem anchoring in 39 feet of water except that I let out a total of 150 feet of chain and rope combined to have the proper ratio for scope of 5:1.
 No worries and certainly no weeds to foul the anchor at that depth.
 I went over to assist Will and others helping to install a new anchor windless on Honeymoon.

-A cold front came through in the evening providing with lower temperatures and lower humidity.
+A cold front came through in the evening providing lower temperatures and lower humidity.